How did Rose’s lime become one of the best-known mixers in the world?

 Rose developed and patented a process that used sulphur dioxide to prevent the fermentation of fruit juice.

 The Merchant Shipping Act of 1867 made it compulsory for British ships to carry lime juice, as it was known to prevent the onset of scurvy.
 Advertisements for L Rose & Co’s lime juice and lime cordial began to appear from 1868.
 Rose’s lime juice appealed not just to sailors, but also the growing temperance movement in the domestic market.

 The head office was relocated from Leith to Curtain Road in London from 1875.

 Control over a source of limes was acquired with the purchase of the Bath and Elmshall estates in Dominica from William Davies in 1891.
-An old sugar factory was converted for processing: crushing the limes and transferring the juice into barrels for export.
+An old sugar factory was used to crush the limes and transfer the juice into barrels for export.

 L Rose & Co is incorporated as a limited company

 L Rose & Co was incorporated as a limited company from 1898.
 Factories were operated at 11 Curtain Road, London and 41 Mitchell Street, Leith.

 L Rose & Co had a capital of £150,000.
 John Barclay Rose (born 1861) was chairman.
 He was joined by Charles Morrison Rose (born 1863) and Hugh Gilmour Rose (1865 – 1933) as joint managing directors.